airbnb/HorizonCalendar/README.md

 - A day selection handler to monitor when a day is tapped
 - Customizable layout metrics
 - Pinning days of the week to the top
-- Showing partial boundary months (exactly 2020-03-14 to 2020-04-20, for example)
+- Show partial boundary months (exactly 2020-03-14 to 2020-04-20, for example)
-- Scrolling to arbitrary dates and months, with or without animation
+- Scroll to arbitrary dates and months, with or without animation
 - Robust accessibility support
+- Inset the content without affecting the scrollable region using `UIView` layout margins

 `HorizonCalendar` serves as the foundation for the date pickers and calendars used in Airbnb's highest trafficked flows.